 - teaching basic skills such as grammar terminology and comprehension leading to their application across the wider curriculum

 At Birchwood we recognise that children learn best when they are provided opportunities to revisit, revise and reflect on their skills and understanding in order to apply their learning across all areas of the curriculum.
 Pupils are given opportunities to develop their use, knowledge and understanding of spoken and written English within a broad and balanced curriculum, with opportunities to consolidate and reinforce taught literacy skills.
+Each child is able to a high quality class text that is interwoven throughout written outcomes that are linked to the reading, writing and GAPS curriculum.
+Please refer to the class curriculum maps on each class page to view excellent examples of high quality texts at the center of our learning.

-Birchwood’s WoW curriculum is driven each term by a key literary text that is central to the topic.
+Birchwood’s WoW curriculum is driven each term by a key literary texts that are central to the topic.
 A central key text each term enables us support literacy across the curriculum as all topic areas focus around this.
 The initial ‘driving text,’ is then supported with additional literature around the same topic enabling the introduction of non-fiction, poetry and other genres.
 Carefully selected classic and high quality modern texts ensure that all children are immersed in a rich vocabulary-based curriculum.
 In addition to this, challenging context derived vocabulary is woven into the curriculum in the form of ‘fancy pants’ words for EYFS and schema word lists for Key Stage 1 and 2.
 These cross-curricular academic word lists are shared with parents at the start of each topic and are clearly displayed in each classroom.
 Over the course of a term pupils are encouraged to rehearse, revise and revisit the schema words and embed them into both their spoken and written English.

 Valuable Speaking and Listening opportunities at Birchwood include: